‘He Had This Gift’: Teen’s Death in Airbnb Party Attack Shatters Family

 “His mentor said to me, ‘The reason you didn’t know is, the plan was to surprise you,’” McLain recounted.
 “Next week he was going to start getting the T-shirts printed and he was going to surprise me with the first shirt that came off that line.”

-Miles Porter, the YES program’s manager of diversion and restorative services, was that mentor.
+Miles Porter, the YES program’s manager of diversion and restorative services, was one of Steffy-Ross’ mentors.
 Porter said that over the past couple of years he had become particularly close with Steffy-Ross, who not only had a mind for business, but empathy and concern for others, as well.

 “Matt had a heart of gold, once he let you in,” Porter told The Daily Beast.
 “I was his mentor, and there were times that he would call just to check up on me.
 So that just shows the type of person he was.
 He was actually making a violence wall for youth that passed away, strategizing ways to prevent gun violence… I was proud of him—it was a big difference from when I first met him two years ago.”